A configuration file can also be used to specify the Vitis compiler options. A configuration file provides an

 |[hls]||compiler||HLS directives --hls Options:

-partition your configuration files into related options that define compilation and
+you can partition your configuration files into related options that define compilation

 v++ options can be put in a single configuration file if